tweksteen/burst/doc/index.rst

   {unknown:106 | phrack.org}

 In this case, a :class:`~http.RequestSet` of 106 requests has been generated.
-`inject` lookup for the `to` parameter in the query string, the cookies and the POST data.
+`inject` look up for the `to` parameter in the query string, the cookies and the POST data.
 Then, it generates new requests where the value of this parameter is replaced by each value of the corresponding payload list.
 The possible values for the payload list name are the keys of the